Bodyweight Exercises: Skip the Gym and Do These 27 Moves to Tone up

 So, what do you think of when you hear “bodyweight exercises”?
 Calisthenics?
 Handstands?
 Yoga workouts?

 It’s all of the above!

-As the name suggests, it’s an effective way to utilize gravity and your body weight to resistance train and build muscle.
+Bodyweight exercise is an exercise that utilizes gravity and your body weight as resistance to train and build muscle.

-Bodyweight training borrows moves from many fitness classes and modalities such as yoga workouts, exercise videos, strength training, and cardio workouts, like a jump rope.
+Bodyweight exercises borrow moves from many fitness training methods.
+Yoga workouts, strength training, and cardio to name a few.

 Benefits of Bodyweight Exercises